mortizm1988/mortizm1988.github.io/_pages/about.md

 I am also affiliated with the [Barcelona School of Economics](https://bse.eu/) and the [UPF Barcelona School of Management](https://www.bsm.upf.edu/en); and  co-organize the [Barcelona Accounting Seminars and Workshops](https://sites.google.com/view/bas-2021/inicio).

 ## 🔎 Research Interests:
-- Corporate Transparency
+- Corporate Reporting and Market Transparency
-- Inheritance and Corporate Tax
-- Family Firms.
+- Wealthy Business Families

 ## 📢 News
 - July 2023: Invited to Paris Dauphine - PSL to give a Research Seminar and PhD workshop in March 2024.